dart-lang/pana/test/goldens/end2end/skiplist-0.1.0.json_report.md

 ### [x] 0/10 points: All of the package dependencies are supported in the latest version

 * Sdk constraint doesn't support current Dart version 2.12.0.
-Cannot run `pub outdated`.
+Cannot run `dart pub outdated`.

 ### [x] 0/10 points: Package supports latest stable Dart and Flutter SDKs